Services

 To create a new service, navigate to the Services page, click on the **Create new service** button.

-Give the service a name that is descriptive to the users of the service and click on **Create service**.
+Give the service a name that is descriptive to the users of the service and click on **Create new service**.

 The service is now ready to be used in incidents or included in status pages.